 The abbey, which is still in use today and home to Canons Regular (as they are called) of the Prémontré Order, dates back to AD 938.
 Over the centuries buildings were added and enlarged as the importance of the monastery grew.
 It survived the comings and goings of Kings and Queens and various Religious trends throughout the centuries.
 However, it was sacked and plundered during the French Revolution, forcing the inhabitants to flee as the buildings were set on fire and only one of the chapels survived.

 The Canons Prémontrés, returned to the abbey in 1858 restoring and rebuilding it to what it is now.
 They still live there today, though there are only 10 of them left.
-They welcome people from the outside World to join them in their Religious Services, Laudes, Mass, Vespers and Evening Mass, which are conducted in Gregorian chant.
-They also offer Spiritual retreats for people looking to spend up to 8 days in silence and contemplation, eating and living along-side the brothers and attending one religious service a day.
+They welcome people from the outside world to join them in their Religious Services, Laudes, Mass, Vespers and Evening Mass, which are conducted in Gregorian chant.
+They also offer spiritual retreats for people looking to spend up to 8 days in silence and contemplation, eating and living alongside the brothers and attending one religious service a day.
 If this is something you might be interested in, you can apply to the Père Hôtelier, Abbaye Saint-Michel de Frigolet, 13150 Tarascon, France.
-They suggest that you should be able to speak some French and you’ll have to leave your modern life at the door, as there is no mobile signal and no wifi in the buildings and you will literally be living like a monk, rising at 6.30am, eating your meals in silence and going to bed at 9.15.
+They suggest that you should be able to speak some French and you’ll have to leave your modern life at the door, as there is no mobile signal and no wifi in the buildings and you will literally be living like a monk, rising at 6.30 am, eating your meals in silence and going to bed at 9.15.

 The abbey used to be self-sufficient and produced its own honey.
 Sadly the last of the apiarists died some years ago and no one has taken his place.
-In the 19th century, one of the brothers, an herbalist, came up with a recipe for a liqueur using 30 herbs and plants that grow in the hills.
+In the 19th century, one of the brothers, a herbalist, came up with a recipe for a liqueur using 30 herbs and plants that grow in the hills.
 His claim was that it was a tonic and that it “does nothing but good”.
-Le liqueur de Frigolet is still made today in a distillery in the nearby town of Graveson and its recipe kept a closely guarded secret.
+Le liqueur de Frigolet is still made today in a distillery in the nearby town of Graveson and its recipe is kept a closely guarded secret.
 If you walk around the grounds, you can see where the vegetable garden and the herb patch were, but sadly only the wooden markers remain.